viktor4006094/viktor4006094/README.md

 ## Hi!

 I'm a C++ and graphics programmer with an interest in most things tech.
-Recently graduated from BTH with an MSE degree in game and software engineering.
+I recently graduated from BTH with an MSE degree in game and software engineering,
-Currently looking for programming work in the Stockholm and Uppsala regions.
+and I'm urrently looking for programming work in the Stockholm and Uppsala regions.

 ****